kb-dk/solr-and-snippets/README.md

 * pieces of metadata for a detailed presentation

-We refer to the store as being the "Snippet Server", the data inside it as "data" and the results returned from the operations as "Snippets".
+We refer to the store as being the _Snippet Server_, the data inside it as _data_ and the results returned from the operations as _Snippets_.
+The word snippet comes from the fact that it is usually just a part of a document returned.

 Currently